-Error Codes Description TIME_LIMIT_EXCEEDED (3) Indicates that a time limit was exceeded while attempting to pro- cess the request.
+Error Codes Description PROTOCOL_ERROR (2) Indicates that the client sent a malformed or illegal request to the server.
+TIME_LIMIT_EXCEEDED (3) Indicates that a time limit was exceeded while attempting to pro-cess the request.
 TIMEOUT (85) Indicates that a timeout occurred.
-UNWILLING_TO_PERFORM (53) Indicates that the server is unwilling to perform the requested oper- ation.
+UNWILLING_TO_PERFORM (53) Indicates that the server is unwilling to perform the requested operation.